felbinger/AdminGuide/docs/installation/stack-logic.md

 * The directory in `/srv/` is used to store persistent data for the stack (docker volumes).

 We will also create multiple docker networks, to give the containers the ability to communicate with each other.

-- Helper networks (for communication between different stacks: e.g. database, proxy, monitoring, ...) start at `192.168.0.0/24`
-- Stack networks (one network for each stack) start at `192.168.100.0/24`
+Helper networks for specific communication (e.g. to the reverse proxy, the databases or the monitoring) start at `192.168.0.0/24`.
+Stack networks (one network for each stack) start at `192.168.100.0/24`.

 !!! note ""
     Note that a network with the submask 255.255.255.0 (cidr notation is 24) can only contain 254 hosts.